Greasley Beauvale Book Club

 Elisa Paganelli was born in Italy and since childhood, hasn’t been able to resist the smell of paper and pencils.
 She graduated from the European Institute of Design in Turn and worked in advertising, as well as running an award-winning design shop and studio.
 She now collaborates as a freelance designer with publishers and advertising agencies all over the world, including designing and illustrating The House With Chicken Legs (Usborne) and the Travels of Ermine series (Usborne).

 Discover all the ways you can get involved in our Book Club.
-Join the crew and tell us what you thought of this month’s title!
-You can discover other brilliant books in our gallery of reading recommendations and stay updated by signing up to our newsletter.
+Join the crew and tell us what you thought of this month’s title, discover other brilliant books in our gallery of reading recommendations, stay updated by signing up to our newsletter and make some tasty book-themed snacks for your Book Club!